 Any vacancy among the officers occurring between organizational meetings will be filled by a member elected by the School Committee.
 The election will be conducted as described above.
 Following election of officers at its organizational meeting, the School Committee may proceed into such regular or special business as scheduled on the agenda.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 NOTE: Include under this code the date of the organizational meeting and important details concerning election of officers: who presides during election of Chair; how nominations are made; means of voting; specifics on the vote required for election.
 Here also is a place for statements on resignations and removal of School Committee officers from office and filling vacancies in office mid-term.
 (The latter applies to offices, not Committee membership.)
 In some cities the mayor serves as Chair of the School Committee; this should be included here.
 References to any applicable sections in a town or city charter should be added.
 Regional school districts should cite M.G.L.
 71:16A; a School Committee participating in a superintendency union should cite M.G.L.
 71:63 and correct the content of this policy in accordance with requirements of that section of the law.